-2021 Stockholder Advisory Vote on Named Executive Officer Compensation
+2022 Stockholder Advisory Vote on Named Executive Officer Compensation

-We conducted our annual stockholder advisory vote on named executive officer compensation (the "Say-on-Pay" vote) at our 2021 annual meeting of stockholders on October 25, 2021.
+We conducted our annual stockholder advisory vote on named executive officer compensation (the "Sayon-Pay" vote) at our 2022 annual meeting of stockholders on October 31, 2022.
 We believe that it is important for our stockholders to have an opportunity to have an advisory vote on executive compensation on an annual basis to express their views regarding our executive compensation philosophy, our compensation program, policies, and practices, and the Compensation Committee's decisions regarding executive compensation, all as disclosed in our proxy statements.
 The Board of Directors and the Compensation Committee value the opinions of our stockholders and, to the extent that there is any significant vote against the compensation of our Named Executive Officers as disclosed in this proxy statement, we will consider our stockholders' concerns and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.
 Our Compensation Committee is willing to meet with the Company's stockholders to discuss executive compensation matters.

-At the 2021 annual meeting of stockholders, more than 95% of the votes cast on the Say-on-Pay proposal were voted in favor of our Named Executive Officers' compensation.
+At the 2022 annual meeting of stockholders, more than 95% of the votes cast on the Say-on-Pay proposal were voted in favor of our Named Executive Officers' compensation.
 The Compensation Committee reviewed the final vote results and determined that there were no significant stockholder concerns that would require us to make any significant changes to our executive compensation program at this time.
-Our Chief Executive Officer, Chief Financial Officer and Compensation Committee chairperson will continue to be willing to meet with the Company's stockholders to discuss and consider any concerns relating to executive compensation and other matters.
+Our Chief Executive Officer, Chief Financial Officer and Compensation Committee chairperson will continue to be available to meet with the Company's stockholders to discuss and consider any concerns relating to executive compensation and other matters.

 We have determined that our stockholders should have the opportunity to cast an advisory vote on executive compensation each year, consistent with the preference expressed by our stockholders at the 2017 annual meeting of stockholders.
-We expect to hold our next advisory vote on the frequency of stockholder advisory votes on executive compensation at our 2023 annual meeting of stockholders.
+An advisory vote on the frequency of stockholder advisory votes on executive compensation will be held at our 2023 annual meeting of stockholders (see "Proposal 4 - Determination of Frequency of Future Stockholder Advisory Votes Regarding Compensation Awarded to Named Executive Officers").
+We expect to hold our next advisory vote on the frequency of stockholder advisory votes on executive compensation at our 2029 annual meeting of stockholders.